Trump kills key Obamacare subsidies: What it means

 The administration announced late Thursday night that it would immediately stop supporting the cost-sharing subsidies that reimburse insurers for reducing the deductibles and co-pays of lower-income Obamacare enrollees.
 Trump has been paying the subsidies on a month-to-month basis, unnerving many insurers.

-What does this mean for the nearly 6 million people who receive these subsidies?
+What does this mean for the nearly six million people who receive these subsidies?
 And what about the more than 10 million Americans enrolled in Obamacare?

 The short answer: Insurers must continue providing these cost-sharing discounts -- even though they won't be paid for them.
 That's because the subsidies are required by the Affordable Care Act.